 The definition of 3GPP QoS flow in SMF contains QoS identification and its priority according to resource types, and the QoS information is transferred to AP and TE.
 QoS mapping from 3GPP QoS to WLAN QoS is necessary.
 WLAN must support fine granularity for QoS and priority because 5G QoS ID has 6 bits and specifies QoS parameters including GBR, latency and PER.
 The packet scheduling function in TE and AP should configure the MAC operation to support the required QoS.
 AP QoS profile and TE Data Radio Bearers (DRB), provided by the 5G Core, contains service QoS identification and parameters to define data rate, packet latency and PER values.
-The packet scheduler configures data rate, packet latency, PER and packet size for an MSDU packet to support these requirements (see Figure 16).
+The packet scheduler configures data rate, packet latency, PER, and packet size for an MSDU packet to support these requirements (see Figure 16).

-Figure16.
+Figure 16.
 QoS mapping and scheduling example of WLAN

 QoS mapping to the WLAN domain relies on the R9 and N1 interfaces to send QoS profile and QoS DRB information, respectively.
 Alternatively, QoS DRB may be delivered from the AP to a TE over R8 interface if QoS DRB through NAS signaling is not available.
 It is well known that TSPEC based transmission time scheduling can guarantee low packet latency and that Hybrid ARQ supports PER improvement [19-20].
 To support GBR, data rate and bandwidth control are required.